DanielMaritim/flexbox/README.md

 The parent is called the flex container while the children are called the flex items.

 It enables a flex context for all its direct children.

+the order property controls the order in which they appear in the flex container